-We use administrative data from the Austrian social security administration that cover the universe of administrative employment and unemployment records for all workers subject to social security from 1999 through 2018.3 The data include a worker identifier, an establishment identifier, the first and last day of employment and unemployment spells, the worker's age, and the establishment's industry classifier.
+We use administrative data from the Austrian social security administration that cover the universe of administrative employment and unemployment records for all workers subject to social security from 1999 through 2019.
+The data include a worker identifier, an establishment identifier, the first and last day of employment and unemployment spells, the worker's age, and the establishment's industry classifier.
 In the data, we observe only the establishment a worker is employed at, but not the firm.
-At the same time, most establishments are owned by one-establishment firms.
 For simplicity, we will refer to establishments as firms in the remainder of the paper.
 For every worker-firm match, we observe annual labor income.
 On average, we observe 2.7 million workers per year.